View All

 Abstraction in Java is the process of masking implementation details from the user in a way to display only functionality.
 In other words, it displays only the essential information to a user while hiding the background details of the object.
 Thus, abstraction helps us filter details about what an object does and ditch the how of it.

 There are two ways of completing the abstraction method in Java – abstract class and interface.
 As mentioned above, an abstract class is a class that is declared abstract by using that particular keyword.
-It can be implemented by abstract or non-abstract methods but abstract classes require extensions and implementation of the method.
+It can be implemented by abstract or non-abstract methods but abstract classes require extensions and implementation of the abstract method java.

 Benefits of Abstraction